-The world of special education is confusing and often full or questions.
+The world of special education is confusing and often full of questions.
 We have worked to give answers to some of the questions that we get asked the most!
 If we haven't answered your questions here, contact us!

 What is an advocate?

 Advocate comes from the Latin words "another" and "voice".
-That is exactly what we are, our special education advocates another voice for you and your child.
+That is exactly what we are, our special education advocates are another voice for you and your child.

 Advocates verbally promote the idea that all children deserve happiness, an education, and functional living.
-Advocates are there to assist parents with interacting with the school district, participating in the development of IEPS, identifying the educational needs of a child and creating an educational plan individualized for every child.
+Advocates are there to assist parents with interacting with the school district, participating in the development of IEPS, identifying the educational needs of a child, and creating an educational plan individualized for every child.

 What exactly does your organization do?

-Our organization works to protect and advocate for the educational rights of and disadvantaged youth and children with disabilities.
+Our organization works to protect and advocate for the educational rights of disadvantaged youth and children with disabilities.
 We are not lawyers or doctors, we are advocates who work closely with parents, especially those who are parents of a child who may have challenges or disabilities, to make sure their children receive the services they need in order to be successful in school.